 Once on top of the ridge, hikers enjoy commanding views of Mount Rainier, the Ohanapecosh Valley and the Cascades.
 For hikers seeking solitude, this is a good trail choice - probably because it can be extremely hot on a sunny summer afternoon.

-The camp at Shriner Peak is located near the lookout and offers an incomparable view of Mount Rainier at sunrise.
+The wilderness campsites at Shriner Peak are located near the lookout and offers an incomparable view of Mount Rainier at sunrise.
 Well worth the effort of waking early!
 A spring located about one mile back down the trail is the only source of water for this camp.
 Permits are required for camping.
 Permits and current trail conditions are available park-wide from wilderness information centers, ranger stations, and visitor centers.
 Fires are prohibited.
 No pets on trails.
 Treat water before drinking.